 We drove through the snow pack which is still very high considering it was July!
 It is a very popular trip for most people in our area.
 I would guess it was around 15 feet high still.
 I can’t even imagine the hard work it is each year to plow this road!

 Next we stopped at the Beartooth Mountain Summit.
 Usually you can drive up to the summit but this year the road was still covered in snow so we had walk through the snow to get there.
 It is covered in big rocks and little wildflowers.

 A little further down the road we stopped at Island Lake.
 The mosquitoes were fierce once they found us but it was a lovely stop with the lake, pine trees and a rushing stream feeding the lake.
 I hope to go back after the mosquitoes die down.
 I could sit there for hours breathing in the fresh mountain air and listening to the sound of the rushing water.

 After this we found a great little tourist stop called Top of the World.
 It had some great merchandise and bathrooms!
 We got a couple of cute stickers.

 One of my favorite stops was next, there is an amazing waterfall! it is a huge, rushing waterfall!
 The power of that water moving just takes my breath away every time I see it.

 We made it to Cooke City right in time for dinner.
 We stopped at the Beartooth Cafe while it was still serving the lunch menu.
 They had delicious sandwiches and burgers.
 We also stopped in at the Trading Post.
 They had a ton of great stickers and some fun souvenir t shirts on sale.
 They also had a taxidermy display for customers which was pretty amazing (although it was a rather violent scene).

-Our final stop was at the Clark’s Fork Canyon Gorge in Sunlight Basin on the Chief Joseph Scenic Byway.
+Our final stop was at the Clark’s Fork Canyon Gorge in Sunlight Basin on the Chief Joseph Scenic Byway as we were leaving the Beartooth Mountains.
 My husband and girls had some fun bouldering while I stayed and watched from the top.